UBC-Thunderbots/Software/src/corner_kick/README.md

 ### Running the dev server

-You can test your code by running:
+You can launch the application by running:

 ```
 roslaunch rosbridge_server rosbridge_websocket.launch